facebook/docusaurus/.github/ISSUE_TEMPLATE/bug.md

 <!--
 IMPORTANT: Please check the following items before creating a issue.
-Mark the checkbox by putting an X between the bracket.
+Mark the checkbox by replacing the space between the brackets with an X (- [X]).
 This way we know you've done these steps first.
 -->